Code Checks

 return previous_row[-1]

-call will use the following evaluate
+Similarly, the levenshtein_distance_input call will use the following evaluate method:

 class Check(BaseCheck):